jlee400/jlee400.github.io/_posts/2025-05-15-florida-migration.md

 The counties that contained the highest proportion of less than high school were DeSoto, Glades, and Hendry.
 These counties seemingly need more educational or financial support so that citizen in these areas may achieve at least their high school diploma.

-As supported by official NIH statistics, counties such as Leon, Seminole, Orange, Alachua, St.Johns, Palm Beach, Collier, and Monroe contained high educational attainment, more thana  college degree, and further, Bachelor's Degree.
+As supported by official NIH statistics, counties such as Leon, Seminole, Orange, Alachua, St.Johns, Palm Beach, Collier, and Monroe contained high educational attainment, more than a college degree, and further, a Bachelor's Degree.

 It is also very interesting that the Asians are clustered in the community containing these counties with higher educational attainment.